Images and impressions from here, there - almost anywhere!

 Me and Lindsay flying high and loving it!

-Flying in to the valley via snow-encrusted corridors
+Flying in to the Valley of Geysers via a snow-encrusted corridor

-We munched on statistics and exotic-sounding names most of the day but remember few - our guide Elaini was very knowledgeable about Kamchatka and very passionate about her home.
-She's a lecturer in tourism at the Kamchatka Uni and has traveled extensively often on specialised trips with people such as wild life photographer Mark Brazil (Birds of East Asia) and the like.
-Fortunately for us she is passionate about the natural world and we looked at tiny violets, dwarf Japanese cedar, alder trees sprouting their sweet smelling catkins, dwarf willow, stone birch, wild grasses, ferns and curious herbage that grows only in the hot acidic waters and mud of volcanic regions.
-A botanist's dream place.
+We munched on statistics and exotic-sounding names most of the day but only remember a few - our guide Elaini was very knowledgeable about Kamchatka and very passionate about her home.
+She is a lecturer in tourism at the Kamchatka University and has traveled extensively often on specialised assignments with people such as wildlife photographer Mark Brazil (Birds of East Asia).

-Our helicopter was a 4 seater and was very 'cozy' but it afforded us an almost panoramic view.
-Our pilot Alexi was very skilled and so we felt safe the whole time.
+Our helicopter was a 4-seater and was very 'cosy' but it afforded us almost panoramic views.
+Our pilot, Alexi ,was very skilled so we felt safe the entire time.
 The winds were a bit blustery so the ride was a little bumpy as our little bubble of 'glass' and metal was tossed about, but that made it feel so much more real and exciting.
-We communicated through headphone speakers because the noise level is really high - the blades are only feet above your head after all!
+We communicated through headphone speakers because the noise level is really high - the rotor is only feet above your head after all!
 Lindsay bravely sat in the front with all that nothingness under him.
-What a star but it was his 70th birthday present albeit 2 odd years late so he got to be in the birthday chair!
+What a star! but it was his 70th birthday present, albeit 2-odd years late, so he got to be in the birthday seat!

 Ash-coated snow